Help Us Meet the Methow’s Growing Long-Term Care Needs

 The elderly population of the Methow Valley is growing rapidly

 Percentage of people over age 65 in the Methow Valley is 32% (1,700 residents,) growing at 4 times the rate of the general population.
-Expected to be 38% by 2035.
+This is expected to rise to 38% by 2035.

 30% of people older than 65 in the Methow Valley lack the financial resources needed for quality, long term care (and comprise 50% of the Jamie’s Place waitlist).